ziozzang/haproxy-webctl/README.md

 haproxy-webctl
 ==============
-HAProxy Web Controller
+HAProxy Web Controller.
-Control HAProxy with no stopping current service.
+This script can control HAProxy with no stopping of current service.

 Author